cloud-native-toolkit/automation-solutions/common-files/RUNTIMES.md

 Once the virtual machine is started, you need to mount the local  file system for use within the virtual machine.

-> ⚠️ MacOS users, you need to enable full disk access in the operating system before you can successfully mount the volume.
+> ⚠️ MacOS users will need to enable full disk access in the operating system before you can successfully mount the volume.
 Go to `System Preferences`, then go to `Security and Privacy`, and select the `Privacy` tab.
 Scroll the list on the left and select "Full Disk Access" and allow access for `multipassd`.
 >
 > ![Multipass security settings](multipass-security.png)